Gray Wielebinski: Early life and education

 Wielebinski attended the L’école Nationale Supérieure des Arts Appliqués et des Métiers d’Art (ENSAAMA Olivier de Serres) in 2012.
 He graduated from Pomona College with a BA in Studio Art in 2014.
 In 2018, he graduated with an MFA from Slade School of Fine Art, UCL, London, UK.

 Work

 In 2020, Wielebinski was listed as a recipient of The Artsy Vanguard 2020.
 Later that year he had two solo shows, one at Gallery 12.26 in Dallas and a solo show in London at Hales Gallery.

 He showed a Mechanical Bull work, titled Pain and Glory, at Bold Tendencies at Peckham Levels from in 2022.

 In 2023, Wielebinski had a solo exhibition, The Red Sun is High, the Blue Low, at the ICA London.
 The title of the exhibition is a reference to an essay ("About 5,750 Words") by science fiction writer Samuel R. Delany.

+In 2024, Wielebinski had a solo booth at Frieze London, in which he displayed wooden sculptures based on gun grips.